Musa ibn Nusayr

 Musa ibn Nusayr (موسى بن نصير Mūsá bin Nuṣayr; c.
 640 – c.
-716) served as a Umayyad governor and an Arab general under the Umayyad caliph Al-Walid I. He ruled over the Muslim provinces of North Africa (Ifriqiya), and directed the Islamic conquest of the Visigothic Kingdom in Hispania (Spain, Portugal, Andorra and part of France).
+716) was an Arab general and governor who served under the Umayyad caliphs Abd al-Malik and Al-Walid I. He ruled over the Muslim province of Ifriqiya, and directed the Islamic conquest of the Maghreb as well as the Visigothic Kingdom that controlled the Iberian Peninsula and part of what is now southern France (Septimania).

 Background

 Various suggestions have been made as to his ancestry.
 Some say his father belonged to the Lakhmid clan of semi-nomads who lived east of the Euphrates and were allies of the Sassanians, while others claim he belonged to the Banu Bakr confederation.
 One account stated that Musa's father was taken captive after the fall of the Mesopotamian city of Ayn al-Tamr (633).
 According to this account, he was an Arab Christian who was one of a number being held hostage there.
-However, al-Baladhuri, relating the same events, states he was an Arab of the Balī tribe, from Jabal al-Jalīl in Syria.
+However, al-Baladhuri, relating the same events, states he was an Arab of the Balī tribe, from Jabal al-Jalīl in Palestine.

 As a slave, Musa's father entered the service of Abd al-Aziz ibn Marwan (governor of Egypt and son of the caliph Marwan I) who gave him his freedom.
 He returned to Syria where Musa was born at a place called Kafarmara or Kafarmathra.
 The date of his birth has been given as 640.

 Musa was made co-governor of Iraq by the caliph Abd al-Malik, together with the caliph's brother Bishr ibn Marwan.
 There was some quarrel over missing tax money, and Musa was given the choice: pay a huge fine, or pay with his head.
 His father's patron, Abd al-Aziz ibn Marwan, had a high opinion of Musa, and paid the ransom; he was later responsible for appointing Musa to be governor of Ifriqiya.

 Islamic conquest of Maghreb

-Hasan ibn al-Nu'man was sent to continue the Islamic conquest in North Africa all the way to Morocco.He was relieved of his command for allowing continuing Byzantine attacks.
+Hasan ibn al-Nu'man was sent to continue the Islamic conquest in North Africa all the way to Morocco.
+He was relieved of his command for allowing continuing Byzantine attacks.
 Musa bin Nusayr was then sent to renew the attacks against the Berbers.
 But he did not impose Islam by force, rather, he respected Berber traditions and used diplomacy in subjugating them.
 This proved highly successful, as many Berbers converted to Islam and even entered his army as soldiers and officers, possibly including Tariq bin Ziyad who would lead the later Islamic expedition in Iberia.